top of page

 THE AWARD

-At its 34rd edition, this Prix can be considered the most significant cinematographic acknowledgment awarded by ICFT-UNESCO to the movie presented at the Venice International Film Festival best representing the values of peace and tolerance promoted by UNESCO.
+At its 35th edition, this Prix can be considered the most significant cinematographic acknowledgement awarded by ICFT-UNESCO to the movie presented at the Venice International Film Festival best representing the values of peace and tolerance promoted by UNESCO.

-It is dedicated to the memory of the late ICFT President Enrico Fulchignoni, a distinguished official of UNESCO where he served as Responsible for Culture for long time.
+It is dedicated to the memory of the late ICFT President Enrico Fulchignoni, a distinguished official of UNESCO who served as Responsible for Culture for a long time.

 Fulchignoni was a director and a professor at the Sorbonne University.

 This Prix constitutes the ideal continuation of his work in this field.
-The winner of the Prix, who is awarded UNESCO’s “Medaglia Fellini”, will be announced at the Festival during a dedicated press conference, whereas the awarding ceremony will take place at the UNESCO Headquarters in Paris.
+The winner of the Prix, who is awarded UNESCO’s “Medaglia Fellini”, is announced at the Festival during a dedicated press conference, whereas the awarding ceremony will take place at the UNESCO Headquarters in Paris.

 Fellini medal